Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/GetPackageId.md

 # Get Individual Package

-This API is used to fetch the package details list and its corresponding parameters based on the filter criteria provided in the request API.
+This API is used to fetch the package details and its corresponding parameters based on the filter criteria provided in the request API.

 ## How it works
 1. Merchant needs to use this API where in individual package details are to be retrieved by passing the package id in request parameter.